Left orderings on inductive limits of amalgamated free products: Backgrounds

 \bs

-Proposition \ref{prop:basic} asserts that the set of all left orderings of the group $G$, which is written as $\LO(G)$, is regard as a subset of the power set $2^{G}$.
-The power set $2^{G}$ has natural topology; the set $2$, which express two points is equipped with discrete topology and the set $2^{G}$ is equipped with its product topology.
-Therefore, LO$(G)$ is equipped with relative topology induced by the power set.
-A basis of neighborhood of a left ordering $<_{G}\in\LO(G)$ is the family of the sets $U_{F}=\{<'_{G}\in\LO(G)\mid 1<'_{G}f,\text{for all}\,f\in F\}$, where $F$ runs over all finite subsets of $<_{G}$-positive elements of $G$.
+Proposition \ref{prop:basic} implies that the set of all left orderings of a group $G$, which is written as $\LO(G)$, can be regarded as a subset of the power set $2^{G}$.
+The power set $2^{G}$ has natural topology: the set $2$, which consists of two points, is equipped with discrete topology and the set $2^{G}$ is equipped with product topology.
+Therefore, LO$(G)$ is equipped with relative topology induced by the topology of $2^G$.
+A basis of neighborhoods of a left ordering $<_{G}\in\LO(G)$ is the family of the sets $U_{F}=\{<'_{G}\in\LO(G)\mid 1<'_{G}f\text{ for all}\,f\in F\}$, where $F$ runs over all finite subsets of $<_{G}$-positive elements of $G$.
 A left ordering $<_{G}$ is isolated in $\LO(G)$ if and only if there is a finite set $S\subset G$ such that $<_{G}$ is the only left ordering satisfying $1<_{G}s$ for all $s\in S$.
-Such a left ordering is called the {\it isolated ordering}.
+Such a left ordering is called the {\it isolated ordering} of $G$.
+If $\LO(G)$ is an uncountable set, then the isolated orderings of $G$ are called {\it genuine}.

-A space $\LO(G)$ is compact and totally disconnected and, if the group $G$ is countable, also metrizable \cite{MR2069015}.
-As a consequence, a countable left-orderable group is homeomorphic to a Cantor set if and only if the group does not have any isolated orderings.
-That is, it is important to investigate that whether or not a given group admits some isolated orderings.
-Many researchers have investigated a lot of groups about this problem until now: free products \cite{MR2859890}, braid groups \cite{MR1859702}, amalgamated free products \cite{MR2998793,MR3476136,MR3641836}, etc. Moreover, an equivalence condition for which a given left ordering is an isolated ordering was given on dynamics theory on countable groups by Mann and Rivas \cite{MR3887426}.
-But all these groups are finitely many generated groups except free products.
+The space $\LO(G)$ is compact and totally disconnected.
+If the group $G$ is countable, then $\LO(G)$ is metrizable \cite{MR2069015}.
+As a consequence, the space $\LO(G)$ for a countable left-orderable group $G$ is homeomorphic to the Cantor set if and only if $G$ does not have any isolated ordering.
+For this reason, it is important to investigate whether or not a given group admits isolated orderings.
+Many researchers have dealt with this problem for various group until now: free products \cite{MR2859890}, braid groups \cite{MR1859702}, amalgamated free products \cite{MR2998793,MR3476136,MR3641836}, etc. But all these groups are finitely generated groups except free products.

-We will show two theorems \cite[Corollary 8.5]{MR3200370} and \cite[Theorem 1.1]{MR3476136}, which constructed isolated orderings and play a major role in this paper.
+We will exhibit two theorems of Dehornoy and Ito, in which isolated orderings are constructed.